-One of the clearest memories I have of my grandfather is a time we were walking together with my family on a mountain trail.
+One of the clearest memories I have of my grandfather is a time when we were walking together with my father on a mountain trail.
 I was a young boy and he was in his senior years.
-Despite his age, he was as energetic as me.
+Despite his age, Johnny was as energetic as me.

-He could have easily kept up with our party, but often lagged behind.
+He could have easily kept up me, but often lagged behind.
 I became frustrated with him, because every five or ten steps, he would stop to take a photograph of a flower or a rock or anything he found interesting.

 Because of his ill health before he died, did he have any physical or mental changes or any extraordinary behavior?

 This is a somewhat strange question.
 Johnny Heartfield exhibited “extraordinary behavior” throughout his life.
 My grandfather's passion to expose hypocrisy and political insanity drove him to risk his life time after time.
 His ceaseless energy gave him the ability to produce his powerful political art under the most challenging conditions imaginable.

 If visitors wish to discover if he lost his memory or his ability to think clearly during his final years, I would have to state that, to my knowledge, he remained cogent until his death.